JimMcMahon-WWT/windsurf-lab4/CONTAINERIZATION_COMPLETE.md

 ---

-**Status**: ✅ COMPLETE
+**Status**: ✅ COMPLETE + MONITORING OPERATIONAL
-**Last Updated**: October 23, 2025
+**Last Updated**: October 24, 2025
-**Version**: 1.0.0
+**Version**: 1.1.0

 ---

-*This document represents the successful completion of containerizing all microservices in the e-commerce platform.
+*This document represents the successful completion of containerizing all microservices in the e-commerce platform with comprehensive monitoring.
 All services are production-ready and follow Docker best practices.*